Our 35 Years of History

 1999 saw Anglesea & Aireys Inlet Primary Schools invited to exhibit their work and have since provided a colorful addition to our always improving Art Show.

 Since then much work has been done and improvements made and the building has now been transformed into a wonderful venue for classes, meetings, exhibitions, and workshops.
-The Anglesea Art House now boasts a membership of more than 220 and is still growing.
+The Anglesea Art House now boasts a membership of 240 and is still growing.

-Facilities now include 2 printing presses for etching & printing, electric kiln for pottery that is suitable for bisque firing and temperatures up to firing for porcelain and also a new electric kiln for glass fusing & slumping.
+Facilities now include 2 x printing presses for etching & printing, 2 x electric kilns for pottery that are suitable for bisque firing and temperatures up to firing for porcelain, and 2 x electric kilns for glass fusing & slumping.

 Visitors are always welcome, so come & see for yourself our wonderful facility and view our many work which are on display & for sale!